anchiter/2017ISIC_EPQ/README.md

 Further improvement:
 I finished this project several months ago (first thing I did after finishing my deep learning nanodegree).
-In this time that has passed my knowledge deepend.
+In this time that has passed my knowledge deepened.

 If I were to do this again now I would: